Gunn-GAtM/gatm/README.md

 GAtM Answer Key Final: 98%

+*Note: GAtM main text finalizaed by me and Andrew for printing in 2020.
+Sorry if we missed anything -Brandon*

 **Contributors**: Timothy Herchen

 **Directions**: Run the build.sh script with bash to output the pdf file into the "build" folder.